-Tests for antithyroid antibodies can also indicate Hashimoto’s thyroiditis, but not everyone with the condition will have the antibodies.
+Tests for thyroid antibodies can indicate Hashimoto’s thyroiditis.
+Some people with hypothyroidism do not have these antibodies.

-If the physician diagnoses Hashimoto’s thyroiditis but thyroid hormone levels are normal, and there is no goiter, the usual recommendation is for watchful waiting.
+If a physician diagnoses Hashimoto’s thyroiditis but the person’s thyroid hormone levels are normal and there is no goiter, the usual recommendation is watchful waiting.

-Some medications and supplements may interfere with levothyroxine absorption.
-Some foods may affect absorption as well, including soy products or very high fiber foods.
+Some medications and supplements can interfere with levothyroxine absorption.
+Some foods can also have this effect, including soy products and very high-fiber foods.

 Medications and supplements that may affect levothyroxine absorption include:

-Hashimoto’s thyroiditis has been associated with Hashimoto’s encephalitis, an inflammation of the brain that features confusion, seizures, and jerking of muscles.
-However, it is not clear whether there is a direct link, or how the two may be linked.
+The issue may have links with Hashimoto’s encephalitis, inflammation of the brain that causes confusion, seizures, and jerking of the muscles.
+However, it is not clear whether there is a direct link or how the two may be related.

-Research does not suggest that diet can cure or prevent Hashimoto’s thyroiditis.
+Research does not suggest that dietary changes can cure or prevent Hashimoto’s thyroiditis.

 If a person with thyroiditis has one of these other autoimmune conditions, avoiding gluten or dairy may also help their thyroid-related symptoms.